Thodd/JMPEngine/samples/arpg/docs/backlog.md

   * [ ] Diving ???
 * [ ] Inventory System
   * [ ] Equip different items/weapons
+* [ ] Tilebased Effects for NPCs
+  * [ ] Introduce a Pool, and just take an effect from the pool if an Actor is on a grass/shallow_water tile
 * [ ] Refactor "SmallEffect" to a Pool
   * [ ] Keep effect instances in the Screen and not remove them after the Animation is finished
 * [x] Refactor Animation handling for slashing etc.